-Sel ler's Discl osure (a) Presence e of lead-based paint and or lead-ba ased paint hazards (check (i or (ii) below): (i) (i) Known lead-based paint and/or lead-based paint hazards are present in the housing (explain). (ii) Seller has no knowledge e of lead-b ased paint and/or lead-base d paint hazards in the housing. (b) Records and reports available to the seller (check (i) or (ii) below): (i) with all available records a int hazards in the housing nd reports pertaining to lead- list documents below). (ii) Seller has no reports or hazards in the housing. ertaining to lead-based pair nt and/or lead-based paint Pu rchaser's Acknowledgment (initial) (c) Purchaser has received copies of a all information listed above (d) Purchaser has received the pampl nlet Protect Your Family from Lead in Your Home. (e) Purchaser has (check (i) or (ii) below): (i) received a 10-day opportunity (or mutually agreed upon period) to conduct a risk assessment or inspection for the presence of lead-based paint and/or lead-based paint hazards; or (ii) waived the opportunity to conduct a risk assessment or inspection for the presence of lead-based paint and/or lead-based paint hazards.
-Ag enťs Acki nowledgment (initial) (f) Agent has informed the aware of his/her respon he seller's obligations unde ensure compliance. r 42 U.S.C.
-4852d and is Cei rtification of Accuracy The following • above and certify, to the best of their knowledge, that the Sel ler Date Seller Date Pur chaser Date Purchaser Date Age ent Date Agent Date
+Sel ler's Discl osure (a) Presence of lead-based paint and/or lead-based paint hazards (check (i) or (ii) below): (i) Known lead-based paint and/or lead-based paint hazards are present in the housing (explain). (ii) Seller has no knowledge e of lead-b ased paint and/or lead-base ed paint hazards in the housing.
+Records and reports available to the seller (check (i) or (ii) below): (i) with all available records a int hazards in the housing nd reports pertaining to lead- (list documents below). (ii) Seller has no reports or hazards in the housing. ertaining to lead-based pair nt and/or lead-based paint Pu rchaser's Acknowledgment (initial) (c) Purchaser has received copies of all information listed above. (d) Purchaser has received the pamphlet Protect Your Family from Lead in Your Home. (e) Purchaser has (check (i) or (ii) below): (i) received a 10-day opportunity (or mutually agreed upon period) to conduct a risk assessment or inspection for the presence of lead-based paint and/or lead-based paint hazards; or (ii) waived the opportunity to conduct a risk assessment or inspection for the presence of lead-based paint and/or lead-based paint hazards.
+Ag enťs Acki nowledgment (initial) (f) Agent has informed the seller of the seller's obligations under 42 U.S.C.
+4852d and is aware of his/her responsibility to ensure compliance.
+Cei rtification of Accuracy parties have reviewed the ney have provided is true an above and certify, to the bes t of their knowledge, that the Sel ler Date Seller Date Pur chaser Date Purchaser Date Age ent Date Agent Date